 Sport, Lifestyle and Recreation (SLR) aims to develop knowledge, understanding and skills needed to adopt active and health-promoting lifestyles.
 It is a Content Endorsed Course offered as a 1 Unit course in Year 11 and Year 12.
-The emphasis is more on practical participation than the 2 Unit PDHPE course.
+The emphasis is more on practical participation than the 2 Unit Health and Movement Science course.

-Sport, Lifestyle and Recreation is suited to students who are interested in health, physical activity and performance.
+Sport, Lifestyle and Recreation is suited to students who are interested in health, physical activity, and performance.
 It meets the needs of the increasing number of students completing senior school who require a single unit course to finalise their course selections.

-This course provides an alternative to the more academically demanding 2 Unit PDHPE course but may also be studied in addition to that course.
+This course provides an alternative to the more academically demanding 2 Unit Health and Movement Science Course but may also be studied in addition to that course.

-There are NO formal pre-requisites for this course, however students should not select it unless they are prepared to fully involve themselves in scheduled practical lessons.
+There are NO formal pre-requisites for this course, however students should not select it unless they are prepared to fully involve themselves in both scheduled theory and practical lessons.